SpecFlowOSS/SpecFlow/docs/Extend/Decorators.md

 1. Create a SpecFlow project with test framework NUnit using the project template provided by the SpecFlow Visual Studio extension.
 [Learn more](../Installation/Project-and-Item-Templates.html#visual-studio-templates)

 1. Create a GeneratorPlugin.
-You can follow the steps [here](./Plugins.html#sample-generator-plugin) or you can take a [sample generator plugin project](https://github.com/SpecFlowOSS/SpecFlow-Examples/tree/master/Plugins/GeneratorOnlyPlugin) as a basis
+You can follow the steps [here](./Plugins.html#sample-generator-plugin) or you can use the [sample generator plugin project](https://github.com/SpecFlowOSS/SpecFlow-Examples/tree/master/Plugins/GeneratorOnlyPlugin) as a basis

 1. Create a Decorator (which is a class which implements interfaces like `ITestMethodTagDecorator`, `ITestMethodDecorator`, etc.):